 To be considered for World Campus scholarships, you must:

-- be a Penn State World Campus undergraduate and enrolled in a degree program
+- be a Penn State World Campus undergraduate student enrolled in a degree program

 - submit the online scholarship application

-The application deadline for World Campus scholarships has passed.
+The application deadline has passed for World Campus scholarships for the 2020-21 academic year.

 World Campus Student Fund